HewlettPackard/cmf/docs/cmf_client/step-by-step.md

 Use [Sample projects](https://github.com/HewlettPackard/cmf/tree/master/examples) as a reference to create a new project to track metadata for ML pipelines.

 More info is available [here](https://hewlettpackard.github.io/cmf/examples/getting_started/).

+> Before pushing artifacts or metadata, ensure that the cmf server and minioS3 are up and running.

 **Push artifacts**